rafael-bit/storage-management/README.md

 yarn dev
 ```

-Open this address in your browser: [Store Management](http://localhost:3000/)
+Open this address in your browser: [storage Management](http://localhost:3000/)

 # 💻 Technologies